AlexsLemonade/OpenScPCA-analysis/analyses/cell-type-wilms-tumor-06/README.md

 [x] Metadata file: compilation of a metadata file of marker genes for expected cell types that will be used for validation at a later step

+[x] Script: clustering of cells across a set of parameters for few samples

 [ ] Script: clustering of cells across a set of parameters for few samples

 [ ] Script: label transfer from the fetal kidney atlas reference using runAzimuth